-Tom Mihaljevic, MD, is CEO and President and Morton L. Mandel CEO Chair of Cleveland Clinic, one of America’s top hospitals (U.S. News & World Report).
+Tom Mihaljevic, MD, is CEO and President and Morton L. Mandel CEO Chair of Cleveland Clinic.
 He has led the Cleveland Clinic Health System since January 2018.

 Under Dr. Mihaljevic’s leadership, Cleveland Clinic’s mission is: Caring for life, researching for health, educating those who serve.

 His vision is to make Cleveland Clinic the best place for care anywhere and the best place to work in healthcare.
 Cleveland Clinic is recognized in the U.S. and throughout the world for its expertise and care.

 Dr. Mihaljevic’s guiding principles are to treat patients and caregivers like family and Cleveland Clinic as our home.
 He strives to care for each community we serve, and to grow Cleveland Clinic to serve as many people as possible.

 Prior to his current role as CEO and President, from 2015 to 2017 Dr. Mihaljevic served as CEO of Cleveland Clinic Abu Dhabi (CCAD), the first U.S. multispecialty hospital to be replicated outside of North America.
 He oversaw the facility’s opening and established its reputation for clinical excellence, patient experience, research and education.

 In 2011 he was appointed Chief of Staff and Chairman of the Heart & Vascular Institute at CCAD.
 He led recruitment, hiring and training of the new hospital’s workforce.